sourcenetwork/docs.source.network/docs/getting-started.md/getting-started.md

-# Getting Started
+# DefraDB

 ## Overview

-The DefraDB is a Peer-to-Peer Edge Database, with the interface of a NoSQL Document Store.
-DefraDB's data model is backed by MerkleCRDTs for a multi write-master architecture.
-It is the core data storage system for the Source Ecosystem, built with IPFS technologies like IPLD and LibP2P and featuring Semantic web3 properties.
-You can read the Technical Overview here.
+DefraDB is a peer-to-peer(P2P) Edge Database with a NoSQL document store interface.
+DefraDB's data model is the core data storage system for Source Ecosystem.
+It is:
+- backed by MerkleCRDTs for multi write-master architecture
+- built using IPFS technologies (IPLD, LibP2P) and features Semantic web3 properties.

+## Early Access
+DefraDB is currently in a *Early Access Alpha* program, and is not yet ready for production deployments.
+For support with your use-case and deployment, please contact [Source](https://source.network/) by [email](mailto:hello@source.network).

+## Installation
+To install a DefraDB node, you can:
+- download the pre-compiled binaries available from the releases page, or
+    ```
+    go install github.com/sourcenetwork/defradb/cli/defradb
+    ```
+- compile it yourself if you have a local [Go Toolchain](https://golang.org/) installed

+    ```
+    git clone git@github.com:sourcenetwork/defradb-early-access.git
+    mv defradb-early-access defradb # Rename the folder
+    cd defradb/cli/defradb
+    go install
+    ```